cea-trust-platform/trust-documentation/doc/source/srcs/reference/all.rst

 Parameters are:

-- **dir**  (*type:* string into ["kx","ky","kz","k"])  KX, KY or KZ designate directional pressure loss  coefficients for respectively X, Y or Z direction.
+- **dir**  (*type:* string into ["kx", "ky", "kz", "k"])  KX, KY or KZ designate directional pressure loss  coefficients for respectively X, Y or Z direction.
 Or in the case where you chose a target flow rate with regul.
 Use K for isotropic pressure loss coefficient

 - **[coeff]**  (*type:* double) Value (float) of friction coefficient (KX, KY, KZ).